clintjedwards/gofer/README.md

   jobs.
 Avoiding the swiss army knife of mess that most CD/CD tools give and instead focuses on delivering an experience where you can be happy with; strong, well-supported core functionality and practices.

 - **Pluggable**: Gofer provides pluggable interfaces to run on all your favorite cloud-native tooling.
-The default service is easily run locally making it easy to develop against or troubleshoot.
+The default service is easily run locally making it simple to develop against or troubleshoot.
 More advanced setups can leverage your favorite container orchestrator, object store, and more.

 - **DAG(Directed Acyclic Graph) support**: Run simple or complex graphs of containers to accomplish your tasks